facebook/react-native/docs/Troubleshooting.md

 #### Using a port other than 8081

-You can configure the packager to use a port other than 8081 by using the `port` parameter:
+You can configure the packager to use a port other than 8081 by using the `port` parameter.
+You should start this before performing the build:

 ```
 $ react-native start --port=8088
 ```

 You will also need to update your applications to load the JavaScript bundle from the new port.
-Open the in-app [Developer menu](docs/debugging.html#accessing-the-in-app-developer-menu), then go to **Dev Settings** → **Debug server host for device** and replace 8081 with your port of choice.
+Perform a search and replace in the iOS or android code to change port 8081 to 8088 (or whichever port you decided to use).

 ### NPM locking error